technicaltidbits/gridsome-forestry-starter/projects/configuring-vale.md

 Now, Vale uses its default style and Microsoft's style rules when linting your files.

-> Q: *What does [\*] mean?*
->
-> A: The asterisk means "apply these styles to all files."
-In the next part of the series, you'll learn how to customize Vale to apply styles to certain files.

 ## Key takeaways

 * `StylesPath` tells Vale where to look for third-party styles.